Curve-excluding fields: Properties of

-of length $\kappa$ as follows: \begin{enumerate} \item $F_0 = F$ \item $F_{\alpha+1}$ is the function field $F_\alpha(V)$ for some $F_\alpha$-variety $V_\alpha$ without any $F_\alpha$-definable dominant rational maps to $C$. \item If $\beta$ is a limit ordinal, then $F_\beta = \bigcup_{\alpha < \beta} F_\alpha$. \end{enumerate} By induction on $\alpha$, each $F_{\alpha}$ satisfies $C\XF_\forall$.
-By choosing $\kappa$ and the $V_\alpha$ correctly, we can easily ensure that the limit $\bigcup_{\alpha < \kappa} F_\alpha$ is a model of $C\XF'$, and therefore a model of $C\XF$. \end{proof} \begin{theorem} If $L/K_0$ is an algebraic extension avoiding $C$, then there is $M \models C\XF$ with $\Abs(M) = L$. \end{theorem} \begin{proof} Take $M/L$ a regular extension with $M \models C\XF$. \end{proof} With Theorem~\ref{completions-1}, this characterizes the completions of $C\XF$: \begin{itemize} \item If $K \models C\XF$, then $\Th(K)$ is determined by the isomorphism class of $\Abs(K)$ as a $K_0$-field. \item The possibilities for $\Abs(K)$ are the algebraic extensions of $K_0$ avoiding $C$. \end{itemize} Next we consider the example from the introduction, and obtain a model with a decidable theory: \begin{theorem} Suppose $K_0 = \Qq$ and $C$ is the punctured Fermat curve $\{(x,y) : x^4 + y^4 = 1, x \ne \pm 1, y \ne \pm 1\}$. \begin{enumerate} \item There is a model $M \models C\XF$ with $\Abs(M) = \Qq$. \item There is a decidable completion of $C\XF$. \end{enumerate} \end{theorem} \begin{proof} Part (1) follows by taking $L = K_0 = \Qq$ in Theorem~\ref{completions-2}.
+such that $F_i \models C\XF_\forall$, and if $V$ is a geometrically integral variety over $F_i$ then either there is a dominant rational map $V \dashrightarrow C$ over $F_{i+1}$, or $V(F_{i+1}) \ne \varnothing$.
+Take $K = \bigcup_{i < \omega} F_i$.
+Then satisfies axiom $(\mathrm{III}_C)$ ($K \models C\XF_\forall$), and $K$ satisfies the following weaker version of axiom $(\mathrm{II}_C)$: \begin{quote} For any geometrically integral variety $V/K$, either there is a dominant rational map $f : V \dashrightarrow C$ over $K$ or $V(K)$ is non-empty. \end{quote} Replacing $V$ with Zariski dense open subvarieties, this implies the full axiom $(\mathrm{II}_C)$.
+Thus $K \models C\XF'$ \end{proof} \begin{theorem} If $L/K_0$ is an algebraic extension avoiding $C$, then there is $M \models C\XF$ with $\Abs(M) = L$. \end{theorem} \begin{proof} Take $M/L$ a regular extension with $M \models C\XF$. \end{proof} With Theorem~\ref{completions-1}, this characterizes the completions of $C\XF$: \begin{itemize} \item If $K \models C\XF$, then $\Th(K)$ is determined by the isomorphism class of $\Abs(K)$ as a $K_0$-field. \item The possibilities for $\Abs(K)$ are the algebraic extensions of $K_0$ avoiding $C$. \end{itemize} Next we consider the example from the introduction, and obtain a model with a decidable theory: \begin{theorem} Suppose $K_0 = \Qq$ and $C$ is the punctured Fermat curve $\{(x,y) : x^4 + y^4 = 1, x \ne \pm 1, y \ne \pm 1\}$. \begin{enumerate} \item There is a model $M \models C\XF$ with $\Abs(M) = \Qq$. \item There is a decidable completion of $C\XF$. \end{enumerate} \end{theorem} \begin{proof} Part (1) follows by taking $L = K_0 = \Qq$ in Theorem~\ref{completions-2}.
 Part (2) follows because $C\XF$ is computably axiomatized, and the condition ``$\Abs(M) = \Qq$'' is also computably axiomatized.
 Together, these generate a consistent theory by part (1) and a complete theory by Theorem~\ref{completions-1}. \end{proof} \begin{corollary} There is an infinite decidable field that is not large. \end{corollary} There was no previous known example of this kind, to the best of our knowledge.
 This also contradicts the intuition that any ``logically tame'' field should be large.